This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-This seriously is so delicious!
+This is seriously so delicious!
 Sprinkle with salt for a salted caramel or enjoy it as is.
 Now you can make caramel all the time!

 Homemade Caramel Sauce